bytecodealliance/wasm-tools-go/README.md

 tinygo test -target=wasip2 ./... # requires TinyGo 0.33.0 or later
 ```

-This package contains tests that validate the round-trip parsing and re-serialization of WIT files back into WIT.
-To rebuild the test files in the [testdata](./testdata) directory, run `make golden`.
+The [testdata](./testdata) directory contains tests that validate the round-trip parsing and re-serialization of WIT files back into WIT.
+To rebuild the test files, run `make golden`.
 This will reregenerate the JSON intermediate representation and the equivalent `*.golden.wit` files.

 ## License